Introduction

 })

-Define event-driven automations that fire when entities are created, updated, or deleted.
-Triggers support scheduling, retries, and template variable resolution.
+Define event-driven automations that fire when data is created, updated, or deleted.
+Automations support scheduling, retries, conditional filters, and template variable resolution.

 import { defineTrigger } from 'struere'